danielmiessler/fabric/patterns/write_hackerone_report/system.md

 **Title:** Reflected XSS on site.com/renderHTML Results in Account Takover

 ## Summary:
-It is possible for an attacker to exploit a Reflected XSS vulnerablility at `https://site.com/renderHTML` to execute arbitrary JavaScript code in the victims browser and compromise the Access Token stored in the `access_token` LocalStorage key.
+It is possible for an attacker to exploit a Reflected XSS vulnerability at `https://site.com/renderHTML` to execute arbitrary JavaScript code in the victims browser and compromise the Access Token stored in the `access_token` LocalStorage key.

 ## Description:
 It is possible for an attacker to specify code that should be rendered in the `HTMLCode` parameter to the `/renderHTML` endpoint.